From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: Morphisms as witnesses of transformations

 \section{Morphisms as witnesses of transformations}

-As mentioned in the introduction, all existing transformations of "automata" follow a common approach: they turn each state $q$ into multiple states of the form $(q,x)$, where $x$ stores some information about the "acceptance condition".
+As mentioned in the introduction, all existing methods transforming a "Muller" into a "parity" "automaton" follow a common approach: they turn each state $q$ into multiple states of the form $(q,x)$, where $x$ stores some information about the "acceptance condition".
 It is reasonable to put forward this characteristic as the defining trait establishing that an "automaton" has been obtained as a transformation of another.
 In this section, we introduce "morphisms of transition systems", which formalise this idea: a "morphism" $\pp \colon \B\to \A$ witnesses that each state $q\in \A$ has been augmented to $\inv{\pp}(q)$.
 To ensure that $\B$ is semantically equivalent to $\A$, the morphism has to grant a further guarantee, namely, we need to be able to simulate "runs" of $\A$ in $\B$.
-We will examine two properties of "morphisms" that allow to do this: "local bijectivity" and "history-determinism@@morp" for mappings.\\
+We will examine two properties of "morphisms" that allow to do this: "local bijectivity" and "history-determinism@@morp" for mappings.

+We note that almost identical notions of morphisms were considered by Sakarovitch~\cite[Section~2]{Sakarovitch98Hidden} and Sakarovitch and de Souza~\cite[Section~2.5]{SS10LexDecomposition} in the context of transducers over finite words.\footnote{We thank Géraud Sénizergues for pointing us to the works of Sakarovitch and De Souza.} Similar ideas to the ones presented here were used by Colcombet to characterise "history-deterministic automata": an "automaton" is "history-deterministic@@aut" if it is the homomorphic image of a (possibly infinite) "deterministic" automaton for the same language~\cite[Definition~13]{Colcombet2012FormsND}.\\